hackclub/hackclub/workshops/personal_website/README.md

   before the tag's name

-Because the browser knows to interpret anything inside of an **`h1`** tag as a heading, it makes your name big and bold.
+Because the browser knows to interpret anything inside of an **`h1`** tag as a heading, it makes the name big and bold.

 ### 5) Formatting the Description with a Paragraph Tag

 Similarly to how we told the browser to treat **`Drizzy Drake`** as a header, I want to tell the browser to treat **`MVP hotline answerer.`** as a paragraph.

-1. Put your description inside of a **paragraph tag** like so:
+1. Put the description inside of a **paragraph tag** like so:

 ```html
 <p>MVP hotline answerer</p>